gambitproject/gambit/doc/biblio.rst

 Articles on computation of Nash equilibria
 ------------------------------------------

 ..
+[Bag1995] Bagwell, Kyle (1995)  Commitment and observability in games.
+   Games and Economic Behavior 8: 271-280.

+..
 [BlaTur23] Bland, J. R. and Turocy, T. L., 2023.
 Quantal response equilibrium as a structural model for estimation: The missing manual.
    SSRN working paper 4425515.